camcleod99/reWeather/README.md

   REACT_APP_DS_KEY=[your key here]

 ## To run the webapp localy
-  In cli of choice enter;
+  Buld the webapp;
+  $ npm run-script build
+  Then start the webapp;
-  NPM start
+  $ NPM start

   Your browser should automatically open to localhost:3000 and run the app.